Home

 Variations:

-Combine freshly cooked cauliflower with 6 pounds cooked frozen peas.
+Cauliflower with Peas: Combine freshly cooked cauliflower with 6 pounds cooked frozen peas or add peas to the steamer with cauliflower.
 Season with additional melted butter

 Cauliflower with White Sauce: Over a low heat, melt 2 sticks of butter in a 5 quart or larger saucepan.
 Add 1 cup of all purpose flour and 1 1/2 tablespoons salt.
 Stir well until smooth.
 Stir and cook 5-10 minutes, watching carefully.
 Add 3 quarts of whole milk gradually, stirring constantly with a whisk.
 Continue cooking and stirring until smooth and thick, about 15 minutes.
 Add freshly ground black or white pepper to taste.